David Myatt: Political activism

 Myatt joined Colin Jordan's British Movement, a neo-Nazi group, in 1968, where he sometimes acted as Jordan's bodyguard at meetings and rallies.
-Myatt would later become Leeds Branch Secretary and a member of British Movement's National Council.
-From the 1970s until the 1990s, he remained involved with paramilitary and neo-Nazi organisations such as Column 88 and Combat 18, and was imprisoned twice for violent offences in connection with his political activism.
+Myatt later became the Leeds Branch Secretary and a member of British Movement's National Council.
+From the 1970s until the 1990s, he remained involved with paramilitary and neo-Nazi organisations such as Column 88 and Combat 18.
+He was imprisoned twice for violent offences in connection with his political activism.

 Myatt was the founder and first leader of the National Socialist Movement of which David Copeland was a member.
-He also co-founded, with Eddy Morrison, the neo-Nazi organization the NDFM (National Democratic Freedom Movement) which was active in Leeds, England, in the early 1970s, and the neo-Nazi Reichsfolk group, and which Reichsfolk organization "aimed to create a new Aryan elite, The Legion of Adolf Hitler, and so prepare the way for a golden age in place of 'the disgusting, decadent present with its dishonourable values and dis-honourable weak individuals'".

-Of the NDFM, John Tyndall wrote (in a polemic against NDFM co-founder Eddy Morrison): "The National Democratic Freedom Movement made little attempt to engage in serious politics but concentrated its activities mainly upon acts of violence against its opponents. [...]
+Myatt co-founded, with Eddy Morrison, the neo-Nazi organization the NDFM (National Democratic Freedom Movement), which was active in Leeds, England, in the early 1970s.
+Of the NDFM, John Tyndall wrote in a polemic against NDFM co-founder Eddy Morrison: "The National Democratic Freedom Movement made little attempt to engage in serious politics but concentrated its activities mainly upon acts of violence against its opponents. [...]
 Before very long the NDFM had degenerated into nothing more than a criminal gang."

+Myatt founded the neo-Nazi Reichsfolk group.
+The Reichsfolk organization "aimed to create a new Aryan elite, The Legion of Adolf Hitler, and so prepare the way for a golden age in place of 'the disgusting, decadent present with its dishonourable values and dis-honourable weak individuals'".

-It is also alleged that in the early 1980s Myatt tried to establish a Nazi-occultist commune in Shropshire, and which project was advertised in Colin Jordan's Gothic Ripples newsletter, with Goodrick-Clark writing that "after marrying and settling in Church Stretton in Shropshire, [Myatt] attempted in 1983 to set up a rural commune within the framework of Colin Jordan's Vanguard Project for neo-nazi utopias publicized in Gothic Ripples".
+It is alleged that in the early 1980s Myatt tried to establish a Nazi-occultist commune in Shropshire.
+The project was advertised in Colin Jordan's Gothic Ripples newsletter, with Goodrick-Clark writing that "after marrying and settling in Church Stretton in Shropshire, [Myatt] attempted in 1983 to set up a rural commune within the framework of Colin Jordan's Vanguard Project for neo-Nazi utopias publicized in Gothic Ripples".

 Michael writes that Myatt took over the leadership of Combat 18 in 1998, when Charlie Sargent, the previous leader, was jailed for murder.